jfranciscosousa/remix-prisma-starter/README.md

 ## Development

-To run your Remix app locally, make sure your project's local dependencies are installed:
+To run the app locally, make sure your project's local dependencies are installed:

 ```sh
 npm i
 ```

-Afterward, start the Remix development server like so:
+Afterward, start the development server like so:

 ```sh
 npm run dev